Diffusive limit approximation of pure-jump optimal stochastic control problems: Diffusive approximation

 \section{Diffusive approximation}

 As already mentioned, the characterization of Propositions \ref{prop: HJB saut + continuite} and \ref{prop: existence control optimal Poisson} allows one to estimate numerically the value function and the associated optimal control.
-However, the intro-differential equation \ref{eq: PDE HJB Jump} is non-local and its resolution turns out to be highly time consuming as soon as the intensity $\lambda$ is high.
-On the other hand, we can expect that our pure-jump problem admits a diffusive limit as $\lambda\to \infty$ which, by nature, is much easier to solve numerically, and can serve as a good proxy of the original problem as soon as $\lambda$ is large enough.
+However, the integro-differential equation \eqref{eq: PDE HJB Jump} is non-local and the computational cost of its numerical resolution increases as $\lambda$ grows.
+On the other hand, we can expect that our pure-jump problem admits a diffusive limit as $\lambda\to \infty$ which is, by its local nature, much easier to solve numerically, and can serve as a good proxy of the original problem as soon as $\lambda$ is large enough.

-In this section, we begin by defining the diffusion control problem that is candidate to be the diffusive limit of our pure-jump problem.
+In this section, we begin by defining the diffusion control problem that is the candidate for the diffusive limit of our pure-jump problem.
 We then study the regularity of the corresponding value function, from which we will be able to derive our main approximation result, see Theorem \ref{thm : ecart V et bar V} below, and construct approximate optimal controls, see Proposition \ref{prop: construction control eps opti}.
 Finally, we identify a first order correction term in Subsection \ref{subsec: first order correction}, which is extended to higher orders in Subsection \ref{subsec: higher order expansions}.